MicrosoftDocs/biztalk-docs/his/core/snacfg-printsessionappc2.md

  Specifies the font face used for output.

  **/as400devicename:**" *text*"
- Specifies the name of the AS/400 computer that will be sending the print job.
+ Specifies the name of the IBM System i computer that will be sending the print job.

  **/locallualias:**" *text*"
  Specifies the previously configured local LU alias.
 This is a required parameter when using **/add**.